josephnwachukwu/Front-End-Dev-Guidelines/README.md

 This document contains the guidelines and best practices for a front-end web development team.
 It was created by compiling the most common best practices among the best development firms spanning many industry and company sizes.

+Each item here represents either:

+1. A reminder to follow existing standards or industry conventions,
+2. guidance on what constitutes professional patterns and organization, or
+3. a decision made favoring one method over its alternatives.

 ### Goals

 ### General Standards